moorepants/dissertation/control.rst

    They stabilize a bicycle model with a leaning "rider" pendulum and track a path.
 [Connors2009]_
-   Connors adds movign legs to the Whipple bicycle model and uses parameters to simulate a low slung recumbent bicycle.
-He designs an LQR full state feedback controller to stabalize the bicycle.
+   Connors adds moving legs to the Whipple bicycle model and uses parameters to simulate a low slung recumbent bicycle.
+He designs an LQR full state feedback controller to stabilize the bicycle.

 .. todo:: Kondo may be good to cite, but I haven't none of the papers.